-The Faculty of Social Sciences and Humanities houses a £100,000 newsroom, which was unveiled by The Guardian’s former editor, Alan Rusbridger.
+The School of Social Sciences houses a £100,000 newsroom, which was unveiled by The Guardian’s former editor, Alan Rusbridger.
 There are 40 computers equipped with the latest design software, large-screen TVs and a mobile TriCaster as well as interpreting and multi-media suites.

 The mock courtroom was used in the training which helped London Met law student Iwona Boesche win the prestigious Lady Oliver Mooting Cup in 2014.
 There’s a dock, a witness box and a public gallery, so you can get familiar with a courtroom environment and enhance your presentation skills.